-Assessment at a glance 4.
+4. Assessment at a glance

-www.papacambridge.com Cambridge IGCSE History candidates take three components.
+Cambridge IGCSE History candidates take three components.
 All candidates take Component 1 and Component 2, and choose either Component 3 or Component 4.

 Components Weighting

 All candidates take:

-Component 1
+Component 1 40%

 Written paper

-Candidates answer two questions from from Section B (Depth Study). one question
+Candidates answer two questions from from Section B (Depth Study). andidates answer two questions from Section A (Core Content) and one question

-All questions are in the form of structure (c). ts: (a), (b) and
+All questions are in the form of structure (c). questions are in the form of structured essays, split into three parts: (a), (b) and

 60 marks

 Externally marked

 Component 2 2 hours 33%

 Written paper

-Candidates answer six questions on on Content.
-There is a range of source mat
+Candidates answer six questions on one prescribed topic taken from the Core Content.
+There is a range of source material relating to each topic.

-For the examination in 2015, the prescri
+For the examination in 2016, the prescribed topics are:

 19th century Core Content (Option A):

-What caused the First World War?
+Why, and with what effects, did Europeans expand their overseas empires in the 19th century?
 (June examination)

-• How was Germany unified?
-(Novem
+How was Italy unified?
+(November examination)

 20th century Core Content (Option B):

-• Why had international peace collapse
+Why did events in the Gulf matter, c.
+1970-2000?
+(June examination)

-Who was to blame for the Cold War?
-(November examination) 50 marks
+To what extent was the League of Nations a success?
+(November examination)

+50 marks

+Externally marked

 and either: or:

 Component 3 Component 4 1 hour 27%

-Coursework Written paper - Altern Coursework ative to
+Coursework Written paper - Alternative to Coursework

-Candidates produce one piece of extended writing based on a Depth Study from the syllabus or a Depth Candidates answer one Depth Study. question on a
+Candidates produce one piece of extended writing based on a Depth Study from the syllabus or a Depth Study devised by the Centre.
+Candidates answer one question on a Depth Study.

-Study devised by the Centre.

 40 marks 40 marks

-Internally marked/externally moderated Externally marked
+Internally marked/externally moderated